TOPIC : TSO – DSO – Consumer: Large-scale demonstrations of innovative grid services through demand response, storage and small-scale (RES) generation

 - investigate the possibilities for innovative pricing and compensation (including through local markets) for consumers that provide the grid services, taking into account tariff and tax systems;

-In relation to the organisation, selected projects are encouraged to:
+In relation to the organisation, selected projects are expected to:

 - Make use of cascading funds for the incorporation of developers of innovative energy services (in particular for household consumers) by SME’s.

-- Coordinate their work with NRA's, ENTSO-E, the DSO organisations and other stakeholders and take into account the experience from other projects through cooperation in the BRIDGE initiative and work with the Digitisation of Energy Projects, in particular:
+- Coordinate their work with NRA's, ENTSO-E, the DSO organisations and other stakeholders and take into account the experience from other projects through cooperation in the BRIDGE initiativeand work with Digitisation of Energy projects, funded under the following topics:

 - SU-DS04-2018-2020: Cybersecurity in the Electrical Power and Energy System (EPES): an armour against cyber and privacy attacks;